nick-poole/harlemren/README.md

 - Offers grooming with precision and utilizes Acuity for easy scheduling.
 - Crafted with HTML, CSS, JS, SwiperJS, and RemixIcons.
 - **Interactive Navigation Menu**: The site includes a responsive mobile navigation menu with open/close toggles, implemented using JavaScript.
 Clicking a navigation link also automatically closes the menu, enhancing usability, particularly for single-page navigation.
+- **Scroll-Up Button**: A dynamic scroll up button allowing for quick and easy navigation back to the top of the page.
 - **Dynamic Header**: The header dynamically adjusts its style upon scrolling, providing visual feedback and enhancing user experience.
 This is implemented using JavaScript to add or remove a CSS class based on the scroll position.
+- **Active Section Indicator**:This feature dynamically highlights the navigation menu item corresponding to the section currently in view on the page, aiding user orientation within the site.

 ### About